Two Day Grand Canyon Rafting

 The Hualapai Legacy

-Your rafting adventure takes place on the Hualapai Indian Reservation and is guided by the Hualapai River Runners.
-This is a unique opportunity to visit the Grand Canyon with people who have a rich history within the Canyon and still call it home.
+Guided by the Hualapai River Runners, your rafting adventure takes place on the Hualapai Indian Reservation.
+Visit the Grand Canyon with people who have a rich history within the Canyon and still call it home.
 Being mindful of cultural differences and keeping a flexible outlook will enrich your adventure.

 Getting to Peach Springs

 The trip begins at the Hualapai Lodge in Peach Springs, Arizona.
 We offer round trip transportation from Las Vegas for an additional fee.
-Please inquire for more information.
+Read about travel from Las Vegas to Peach Springs.

 Drive times to Peach Springs from neighboring cities are as follows: